mariya-koles/printify-uploader/README.md

 1. Select your shop from the available options
 2. Upload your image (minimum 1000x1000px)
 3. Enter product details (title, description)
-4. Review and adjust variants and pricing
+4. Review the available canvas sizes
-5. Select shipping method
-6. Submit the product for creation
+5. Submit the product for creation

 ## Development